Becoming Santa

 Like most happy accidents in life, the opportunity to become Santa just kind of snuck up on me.

-It was nearly a decade later, while doing an advertising campaign for a local costume shop, that I found myself in need of a jolly, round, middle-aged man.
-Resembling that description myself I went to their costume rack and found the nicest Santa suit for the photo session.
+Nearly a decade later, while doing an advertising campaign for a local costume shop, I found myself in need of a jolly, round, middle-aged man.
+Resembling that description myself, I went to their costume rack and found the nicest Santa suit for the photo session.
 Already having the beard and boots, the look was complete.
-The perfect Classic-Style Santa.

 And here's where serendipity stepped in.
 As I was leaving the shop that day, a man arrived looking to hire a Santa for an upcoming children's event.
-It was mid-December and he couldn't find a Santa on such short notice.
+It was mid-December, and he couldn't find a Santa on such short notice.
 At that point, I knew I should just donate the suit that had fortuitously fallen to me.
-I told him, we didn't have any Santa's but I had acquired the last Santa suit and he was welcome to it. " I have one he said, I've been playing Santa for the children's center Christmas party for several years now, but I'll be away on business this season. and I don't want to disappoint the children."
-As he walked away, he looked back at me hesitantly and asked, " Since you already have a suit, could you fill in?"
+I told him we didn't have any Santas, but I had acquired the last Santa suit, and he was welcome to it. " I have one he said, I've been Santa for the Children's Center Christmas party for several years now, but I'll be away on business this season and I don't want to disappoint the children."
+As he walked away, he looked back hesitantly and asked, " Since you already have a suit, could you fill in?"

-And there it was, an opportunity to become one of the world's most recognizable and beloved figures.
-Although my head said no, mostly in fear of not being good enough and letting the children down, my heart answered Yes.
+And there presenting itself was the opportunity to become one of the world's most recognizable and beloved figures.
+Although my head said no, mostly in fear of not being good enough, my heart answered Yes.

-In short, I did the event and I was captivated.
+In short, I showed up, gave it my all, and was overwhelmingly captivated.

 I'm sure it's not for everyone, but for me, being immersed in all the laughter,

-love, hope and joy of the Christmas season, was an extraordinary experience.
+the love, joy and hope of the Christmas season was an extraordinary experience.

 And if only for a moment, being able to see it all through the eyes of Children